 Other Mental Health Issues Among Veterans

-Mental health issues plague some Coast Guard veterans.
-Some of the most common types of mental health disorders among veterans include:5
+Mental health issues can impact Coast Guard Veterans.
+Some of the most common types of co-occurring mental health disorders among Veterans include:5

-While some people believe serving in the Coast Guard is less stressful than serving in other branches of the military, research shows that Coast Guard members have comparable rates of depression and PTSD with other types of military service, including the Army.
+While some people believe serving in the Coast Guard is less stressful than serving in other branches of the military, research shows that U.S. Coast Guardsman have comparable rates of depression and PTSD with other types of military service, including the U.S. Army.
 5

-Mental health disorders increase a veteran’s risk for suicide.
-Tragically, between 18 and 22 veterans commit suicide each day in the U.S.6
+Mental health disorders increase a Veteran’s risk of suicide.
+Tragically, between 18 and 22 Veterans commit suicide each day in the U.S.6

 Veteran Suicide Risk

-Suicide is a serious issue among veterans.
-While suicide rates are highest among young veterans between 18 and 44 years old, veterans over the age of 50 are still twice as likely to commit suicide as non-veterans.6
+Suicide is a serious issue among Veterans.
+While suicide rates are highest among young veterans between 18 and 44 years old, Veterans over the age of 50 are still twice as likely to commit suicide as their civilian counterparts.6

-Intervention for a suicide attempt is critical, as 11% of veterans who make a suicide attempt will try again within a few months.
-The encouraging news is that outcome studies have indicated that veterans who seek treatment through the VA attempt suicide at lower rates.6
+Intervention for a suicide attempt is critical, as 11% of Veterans who make a suicide attempt will try again within a few months.
+The encouraging news is that outcome studies indicate that Veterans who seek treatment through the VA attempt suicide at lower rates.6

 Veterans can also utilize the Veteran Crisis Line via text 838255 or via online chat with a crisis counselor.